PEACE with Anxiety Podcast Episode 8

 5. And then, Surround yourself with supportive friends, family, or a therapist who can offer encouragement and help you challenge self-doubt.

-Avoidance is like a cozy little comfort zone that feels oh-so-safe but keeps us stuck in a cycle of fear and avoidance.
+You know those moments when you'd rather bury your head in the sand than face your fears head-on?
+That's avoidance calling the shots.
+Avoidance is like a cozy little comfort zone that feels oh-so-safe but keeps us stuck in a cycle of fear and isolation.
 It's when we'd rather run away from our problems than confront them.
 Now I am not going to say that avoidance is all bad.
 In some situations, it can actually be a very helpful coping mechanism, that will allow you to take a step back and regroup when things get overwhelming or highly distressing.
 But when avoidance becomes our default mode of dealing with challenges, it can hold us back from reaching our full potential and can create a vicious cycle of anxiety.
 By avoiding feared situations, you prevent yourself from learning that you can cope with them effectively, thus perpetuating the cycle of fear and avoidance.
 Avoidance can take many forms, from procrastination and distraction to outright refusal to engage in feared activities.
-So take a moment to recognise any patterns of avoidance in your life.
-And then,

 1. Identify the situations or activities you tend to avoid and acknowledge the impact they have on your anxiety.

-2. Second Break down feared activities into smaller, manageable steps and gradually expose yourself to them.
+2. Break down feared activities into smaller, manageable steps and gradually expose yourself to them.

-3. With the help of a therapist, Systematically expose yourself to feared situations or stimuli in a controlled and gradual manner, building up your tolerance to anxiety over time.
+3. With the help of a therapist, systematically expose yourself to feared situations or stimuli in a controlled and gradual manner, building up your tolerance to anxiety over time.

-4. Also, Incorporate relaxation techniques such as deep breathing, mindfulness, or progressive muscle relaxation to manage anxiety symptoms during exposure.
+4. Incorporate relaxation techniques such as deep breathing, mindfulness, or progressive muscle relaxation to manage anxiety symptoms during exposure.

 5. Finally Reward Yourself, your successes and milestones along the way, and start to build your confidence.